CodingPatrick/seg3103_playground/Lab-4/Readme.md

 ## Running Tic using Elixir - Akram El-Gaouny

-#### The Following is a picture to prove that I can compile the elixir application
+The Following is a picture to prove that I can compile the Elixir application:

 ![image](assets/Elixer_Compiled.PNG)

-#### The Following is a picture to prove that I can run the tests for the elixir application
+The Following is a picture to prove that I can run the Elixir application:

 ![image](assets/Elixer_tests_compiled.PNG)

 ## Commits - Akram El-Gaouny

-### The table below contains links to all the commit I made,.
-I tried to put picture but due to sizing issues the images were destorted
+The table below contains links to all the commits I made.
+I tried to put picture but due to sizing issues the images were destorted.

 | Commit Number | Implementation and Failing Test | Passing Test | Refactor|
 | --------------| --------------------------------| -------------| --------|